harshitmaster8851/aws-ec2-self-healing-infra/README.md

 SECURITY_GROUP
 KEY_NAME

+9️⃣ Associate Elastic IP 🌐
+Lambda attaches the pre-allocated Elastic IP (EIP_ALLOCATION_ID) to the new instance.
+This ensures your app is always reachable at the same public IP.

-9️⃣ Tagging 🏷️
+🔟 Tagging 🏷️
 New instance auto-tagged:
 SelfHealed=true
 ReplacedInstance=<old-id>
 Timestamp=<UTC>

-🔟 Notify & Report 📢
+1️⃣1️⃣ Notify & Report 📢
 Lambda pushes a summary back to SNS.
 You (via email/Slack) get:
 ❌ Old Instance ID
-✅ New Instance ID
+✅ New Instance ID + Elastic IP

 ---